How our comfort zone ensures best gets in the way of better…

 It’s so easily done, we get into a groove, we stop challenging ourselves and time ticks by.
 Before we know it, we’ve been in the same job for 10 years, we keep saying we’ll start the savings plan for the family holiday of a lifetime, we don’t meet up with that school friend we bumped into and the front door doesn’t get repainted.

-A past Winning Edge Programme participant recently posed a great question in the online community: since completing the programme, one year on, five years on and so forth - how many have given thought as to what else they can do to challenge themselves?
+A past Winning Edge course participant recently posed a great question in the online community: since completing the course, one year on, five years on and so forth - how many have given thought as to what else they can do to challenge themselves?
 He reflected on the fact that a year on, although he had elevated his level of thinking and was extremely proud of what he had achieved post-course, perhaps he was now in a bit of a rut and it was time to set new goals and challenges.

 It was such a great nudge for everyone because self-improvement is a work in progress – it’s about being consciously aware of the nature of our thinking because we are all prone to prioritising plenty of others things in life and not regularly giving ourselves a check-up from the neck-up.
 We can employ strategies to keep us on track - daily affirmations and visualisation, along with checking in that our values are up-to-date and our goals are aligned with them.
 When we challenge ourselves, we are learning.